-Your Password: You can change your password as often as you'd like, but every year you’ll receive an email from ITS prompting you to change it using the Drake Password Manager to keep your information safe.
+Password: You can change your password as often as you'd like, but every two years you’ll receive an email from ITS prompting you to change it using the Drake Password Manager to keep your information safe.
 Make sure you set up recovery options in case you ever forget it.
 If you don't change your password when prompted, you'll be locked out of Drake systems until you do.
 This password guide will help you easily make the change.
 Along with your Drake email address, you'll use your password to log into most campus systems.

-myDrake: myDrake is our campus portal.
+myDrake is our campus portal.
 You can access it by going to my.drake.edu.
 It provides links to many other applications and sites with information about life on campus and access to the campus functions you need on a regular basis.
-Banner Self Service (MyDUSIS), email, document sharing, and other key systems are integrated into myDrake.
+Banner Self Service (MyDUSIS), email, document sharing, and other key systems are accessible from myDrake.

 ITS Support Center: The Support Center provides help with passwords, general technology questions, or solving software, computer and network related problems.
-Call 515-271-3001 24/7 or stop by the lower level of Carnegie Hall for assistance.
+Call 515-271-3001 24/7 or visit the lower level of Carnegie Hall.

 Online training: See a curated list of Technology Training Resources for Students in our IT service portal.

-Software: All students are eligible for free software, including the latest versions of Microsoft Office (Word, Excel, PowerPoint, and Access) for Mac or Windows, and Sophos antivirus.
+All students are eligible for free software, including the latest versions of Microsoft Office (Word, Excel, and PowerPoint) for Mac or Windows.
 Software is available beginning 30 days prior to the start of the fall semester.
 See the Software Downloads link in myDrake for more information.

-Wireless Network: Wireless Internet access is available in all buildings on campus and some outdoor areas.
-Connect to the DUStudent network and enter your Drake ID number and password when prompted.
-Information on connecting both Macs and PCs can be found in these wireless networking guides.
+Wireless Internet access is available in all buildings on campus and some outdoor areas.
+Connect to the eduroam network and enter your Drake email address and password when prompted.
+Learn more at Connecting to the eduroam Wireless Network (How-to).

 eduroam is a global roaming educational wireless network.
 If you visit any of the thousands of eduroam-connected instutitions worldwide, you'll be able to connect securely.